 - 1x Foam Piece

 You can set aside the diffuser, foam, and stabilizer shims.
 Those are used last.
 In addition to the above, you will also need a soldering iron and solder.

-The PCB ships with useable firmware to test functionality, however for full via support you will be required to flash new firmware, as well as load a .json file.
+The PCB ships with useable firmware to test functionality, however for full via support you will be required to flash new firmware.
 It is recommended to follow this guide, and download the required files before starting.

 Building the PCB